 Following her PhD dissertation she returned to Serbia and worked for the pharmaceutical company Hemofarm AD as an associate and afterwards manager in the field of marketing (2005-2007).

-In 2007 she became a teaching assistant at the Department of pharmacokinetics and clinical pharmacy and in 2009 she received the assistant professor position.
-She works as associate professor at the Department of Pharmacokinetics and Clinical Pharmacy, Faculty of Pharmacy, University of Belgrade, Serbia (elected in 2014) and teaches theorethical and practical classes in pharmacokinetics, clinical pharmacy and clinical pharmacokinetics in the undergraduate pharmacy programme.
+In 2007 she became a teaching assistant at the Department of Pharmacokinetics and Clinical Pharmacy and in 2009 she received the assistant professor position.
+She works as associate professor at the Department of Pharmacokinetics and Clinical Pharmacy, Faculty of Pharmacy, University of Belgrade, Serbia (elected in 2014) and teaches theorethical and practical classes in Pharmacokinetics, Clinical Pharmacy and Selected Chapters in Clinical Pharmacokinetics in the undergraduate pharmacy programme.
 Moreover, she participates in teaching of several subjects in PG Dip programme in Pharmaceutical care and PhD programme in pharmacokinetics and clinical pharmacy, Faculty of Pharmacy, University of Belgrade, as well as in the PG Dip programme in Pharmaceutical Medicine and PhD programme in Medical Pharmacology, Faculty of Medicine, University of Belgrade.
 She finished the academic specialization Pharmaceutical Care in 2009 and the medical specialization Clinical Pharmacy in 2016, both at the Faculty of Pharmacy, University of Belgrade, Serbia.

 Research interest: Pharmacokinetics, Clinical Pharmacy